Skip to main content

 Example: Authenticating to an external mail sequencing API

-Once you have enabled a connection, you can retrieve the connection value in your server functions.
+Once you have enabled a connection for your app, you can retrieve the connection value in your server functions.
 We can modify the example from Making HTTP requests to use a connection to authenticate to the external mail sequencing API, instead of using a hardcoded API key.

 add-to-sequence.server.ts